CypherD-IO/CypherProtocol/DEPLOYMENT.md

 This script will deploy all non-token contracts in the Cypher system.
 - `DistributionModule`: Sends emissions to the Reward Distributor
 - `RewardDistributor`: Distributes Cypher rewards via Merkle Proofs
-- `Election`: Manages the voting process for Cypher governance
+- `Election`: Manages the voting and bribing processes for Cypher governance
 - `VotingEscrow`: Locks up CYPHER tokens for voting and emissions

 ## Prerequisites